Nag Tibba Trek 2025 Complete Itinerary, Date, Costs, Safety tips

 You can book train, air flight, and bus tickets for your journey only according to the information given by us.

-The Nag Tibba trek will be of 2 days from Dehradun to Dehradun including travel
+The Nag Tibba trek will be of 01 nights 2 days from Dehradun to Dehradun including travel

 First of all, all the trekkers will have to book their flight and train bus according to our timetable as our pick-up is from 6 am to 7 am, you will have to reach Dehradun in the morning.

-In Dehradun railway station you will get our staff that will arranged transport for you.
-The contacts no Transport coordinator or our office team will be give you a week ago to your departure
+Sharing In Dehradun railway station you will get our staff that will arrange transport for you.
+The contacts no Transport coordinator or our office team will be giving you a week ago to your departure

-Please you guys book your transport facility according to your own time table, after Himalayan hackers take all the responsibility of Dehradun to Dehradun, that you will not face any problem.
+Please, you guys book your transport facility according to your own time table, after Himalayan Hikers take all the responsibility of Dehradun to Dehradun, that you will not face any problem.

 The Nag Tibba trek is located near the town of Pantwari in the Uttarkashi district of Uttarakhand, India.
 Here are the different ways to reach the Nag Tibba trek: